franleplant/reform/README.md

 }
 ```

-There's nothing special with this but it's just a more succint way of doing the two way data bindings.
+There's nothing special with this but it's just a more succinct way of doing the two way data bindings.

 This: